-Our weekly series, Live to Explore Cbus, features Columbus’ thriving neighborhoods through the eyes of influential people who live, work and play in the area.
-Discover personal stories, favorite locales and best kept secrets about the neighborhoods that make our city so special, from the people who experience them every day!
+Our weekly series, Live to Explore Cbus, features Columbus’ thriving neighborhoods through the eyes of people who live, work and play in the area.
+Discover personal stories, favorite locales and best-kept secrets about the neighborhoods that make our city so special from the people who experience them every day!

 This week, we’re highlighting the City of Westerville with Clark Kellogg, lead college basketball analyst for CBS Sports, former NBA player for the Indiana Pacers, Ohio State basketball alum and current resident of Westerville!
 Kellogg serves on the Greater Columbus Sports Board of Commissioners, and also formerly served on The Ohio State University Board of Trustees.

 As a leader in the community and legend on the court, Kellogg enjoys his time with his wife and family in Columbus.
 Take a look at the City of Westerville through his eyes...

 How did you end up in Westerville?
 What drew you to the town and why have you stayed?

 We chose Westerville for the warmth and vibrancy of the community, the housing mix, quality of schools, proximity to the airport and the suburban amenities with a small-town charm.
 We've stayed here because it's our home.
 My wife Rosy is from Columbus, and it’s all we need or desire.

 Describe your time playing basketball at OSU.
 What made you want to be a Buckeye, and what are some of your favorite memories?